digitalpardoe/isyncit/README.markdown

 helpful to new developers - perhaps even veteran developers.

-If you find any mistakes, problems or want to get your improvements into a release feel free to contact me through any of the methods below.
+If you find any mistakes, problems or want to get your improvements into a release feel free to contact me using the information below (or through GitHub).

 Happy forking!